yasminenahal/hitl-al-gomg/README.md

 Usage
 -------------
-Below are command examples for training target property predictors and running the workflow using a simulated expert.
+Below are command examples for training a target property predictor (e.g., for DRD2 bioactivity) and running the workflow using a simulated expert.

-* For training a target property predictor (e.g., to predict DRD2 bioactivity), go to `HITL_AL_GOMG/models/` then
+* For training the predictor, go to `HITL_AL_GOMG/models/` then

         $ mkdir predictors simulators

 In `simulators/`, you need to have a copy of the DRD2 bioactivity simulator that you can download from this [URL](https://huggingface.co/yasminenahal/hitl-al-gomg-simulators/tree/main).
+Then you can run

         $ python train.py --task drd2 --path_to_param_grid ../example_files/TEST_param_grid.json --train True --demo True